1,693 All-Time Launches

 The GitHub category has been accelerating over the past 6 years of tracked data.
 Total launches went from 90 in 2021 to 197 in 2026.

-Average engagement ratio across all GitHub launches sits at 0.20.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all GitHub launches: 0.20.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Top GitHub Products by Year